robertxa/pyVertProf/README.rst

 Outputs
 -------

-The code build two files, stored in the first working directory given in the ''work_dir'' variable:
+The vertprofile code build two files, stored in the first working directory given in the ''work_dir'' variable:
 	- Graph.pdf: Graphical results of the computation
 	- results_datafnme.txt: Output of the fitting methods

+The BIC build two files, stored in the Graphs directory
+	- BIC.pdf: Graphical results of the computation
+	- resultsBIC.txt: Output of the BIC methods

 Contact
 -------